 Hyundai Santa Fe Review

-The 2013 Hyundai Santa Fe ranks 10 out of 21 Affordable Midsize SUVs.
-This ranking is based on our analysis of 10 published reviews and test drives of the Hyundai Santa Fe, and our analysis of reliability and safety data.
+The 2014 Hyundai Santa Fe ranks 2 out of 23 Affordable Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Hyundai Santa Fe, as well as reliability and safety data.